travetto/travetto/docs/tasking/ACTIVE.md

 Compiler
 ----------------------
 - [?]
 Support type checking in transformers
   - [?]
-Convert schema/rest/swagger/model/application to use resolved type information
+Convert schema/rest/swagger/test/config/cache/application to use resolved type information
   - [?]
 Investigate auto creating schemas from interfaces for simple one offs

-Tests
+  - [?]
+Rewrite test module/plugin to work with new compiler architecture Tests
 --------------
 - [?]
 Better unit tests